apache/cordova-plugman/README.md

 * `--www` defaults to the project's `www` folder location, but can be any directory that is to be used as cordova project application web assets.
 * `--variable` allows to specify certain variables at install time, necessary for certain plugins requiring API keys or other custom, user-defined parameters.
 Please see the [plugin specification](plugin_spec.md) for more information.

+### Registry Search

+Search the [Plugin registry](http://plugins.cordova.io) for plugin id's that match the given space separated list of keywords.

     plugman search <plugin keywords>

-* Search the [Plugin registry](http://plugins.cordova.io) for plugin id's that match the given space separated list of keywords.
+### Configuration Management:

+Display the current list of configuration settings:

+	plugman config ls

+Display the current repository endpoint:

+    plugman config get registry

+Set the registry endpoint:

     plugman config set registry <url-to-registry>
-    plugman config get registry

-* Get or set the URL of the current plugin registry that plugman is using.
-Generally you should leave this set at http://registry.cordova.io unless you want to use a third party plugin registry.
+You should leave this set to http://registry.cordova.io, unless you want to use a third party plugin registry.

 ## Node Module Usage
 This section details how to consume Plugman as a node module and is only for Cordova tool authors and other hackers.
 You should not need to read this section if you are just using Plugman to manage a Cordova project.